Typiqally/education-nasa/README.md

 # Nasa
-NasaMediaViewer application using the Nasa media API built in Xamarin Forms
+NasaMediaViewer application using the NASA Image and Video Library API.
+NasaMediaViewer is built entirely in Xamarin Forms.
+It was originally created for participation in a school project.

 ## Features